 - Very large mammal with very thick skin that creates plates over the shoulders of the animal

 - The skin on the legs, muzzle and cheeks are softer and more flexible

-- Grey in colour – Rhinos enjoy mud wallowing so often a layer of thick mud of different colour confuses people
+- Grey in color – Rhinos enjoy mud wallowing so often a layer of thick mud of different color confuses people

 - The head has a short forehead and a muscular neck

 - The mobile mouth ends in a sharp pointed upper lip – used for browsing leaves